It’s been a while since I’ve compared Paula’s Choice to a more budget-friendly option that does the same thing.

-Paula’s Choice AHA gel exfoliant, much like the Inkey List alpha hydroxy acid serum also contains hyaluronic acid which is a powerful humectant that has unmatched water-holding capacity.
+Paula’s Choice AHA gel exfoliant, much like the Inkey List alpha hydroxy acid serum, also contains hyaluronic acid, a powerful humectant with unmatched water-holding capacity.

 Using it on damp skin will also help the product feel less sticky when it dries out.